MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 ---
 # Set up Python Machine Learning Services (In-Database)

-  You install the components required for Python by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard, and following the interactive prompts as described in this topic.
+  This article describes how to install the components required for Python by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard, and following the interactive prompts.

 ## Machine learning options in SQL Server setup